 You can make sending money fun by including a theme such as birthday cakes if you’re sending a birthday bounty.
-The process can also be protected by extra security steps and Facebook even has as 24/7 dedicated team to handle fraud.
+Extra security steps can also protect the process, and Facebook even has a 24/7 dedicated team to handle fraud.

 WeChat – Pay For Everything

-China’s WeChat (which has the largest number of registered users of any ‘messaging app’) has taken the concept of sending contacts money to a whole other level.
+China’s WeChat (which has the largest number of registered users of any ‘messaging app’) has taken the concept of sending contacts money to another level.
 You can now also pay your utility bills, book doctor’s appointments and transport, and compare the prices of many domestic products by scanning them on the shelves.

 WhatsApp – Virtual Reality Chat

-Although it is still rather crude and clunky, WhatsApp now supports virtual reality via the basic Google Cardboard make-shift headset.
-In practice, what this means is you get a full 360 degre360-degreem, where you can move your different chat windows around and get notifications fly in from above your head.
+Although it is still crude and clunky, WhatsApp now supports virtual reality via the basic Google Cardboard make-shift headset.
+In practice, what this means is you get a full 360 degrees, where you can move your different chat windows around and get notifications flying in from above your head.

-You can’t currently use cartoon avatars or explore any virtual environments, but there’s no doubt that this kind of experience is only a short time away for both WhatsApp and other leading messaging platforms.
+You can’t currently use cartoon avatars or explore any virtual environments.
+Still, there’s no doubt that this kind of experience is only a short time away for both WhatsApp and other leading messaging platforms.

 Viber – Notifications and Light Control

-It can be annoying receiving constant notifications, especially when your phone lights up as well, but you don’t necessarily want to turn them off completely.
+It can be annoying receiving constant notifications, especially when your phone lights up, but you don’t necessarily want to turn them off completely.
 Viber allows you complete control over which chats send notifications and light up your phone.
-You can event set time windows (such as during working hours) so you can limit your usage and focus on important tasks or just so you aren’t disturbed during sleep.
+You can even set time windows (such as during working hours) to limit your usage and focus on essential tasks so that you aren’t disturbed during sleep.

 Line – Personalized Pages

-Did you know that the Line app was developed after the devastating 2011 earthquake and tsunami in Japan?
-Because the disaster knocked out a lot of telecommunications the app allowed people to stay in touch.
+Did you know that the Line app was developed after Japan’s devastating 2011 earthquake and tsunami?
+Because the disaster knocked out a lot of telecommunications, the app allowed people to stay in touch.

 The app has several broader social network-like functions, including a customizable profile page where you can share photos, company or user info, and status updates.
 You can also create PR and Research pages for your business or organization.